-MCFRP is a pilot program designed to reduce air pollution from wood burning fireplaces to improve community well-being by providing residents cleaner air to breathe.
-The program will, at no charge to the homeowner, retrofit a wood burning fireplace with an air pollution reduction device or with a natural gas log set, if a home is already plumbed for natural gas.
+MCFRP is a program designed to reduce air pollution from wood burning fireplaces and provide residents cleaner air to breathe.
+The program offers two options: 1) The program will, at no charge to the homeowner, retrofit a wood burning fireplace with an air pollution reduction device; or 2) If a home is already plumbed for natural gas, the program will provide a voucher for up to $2,000 to cover the cost of the installation of a natural gas log set.

 Standard Wood Burning FireplaceNo Smoke Reduction